cloud-gov/cf-dockerized-buildpack/README.md

  volumes:
    node-modules:
 ```

+**NOTE:** When defining the services in `VCAP_SERVICES`, you'll want to always use the internal port of the service, not the exposed port.
+So, in the case above, we've exposed `postgres-docker` on port `5433` to our host system, but the service gets exposed to our application directly on the internal port of `5432` so that's what we use in our `VCAP_SERVICES` block.

 You can take a look at the [services example][] written in nodejs for better idea of how you might define and use services.